Home | Near the Fast Water Stories | Delta Birds Coloring Book | Delta Art Gallery | Contact

 File a float plan, make sure someone has your plan and return time.

 Take a delta chart and road map with you.
-Delta Chamber of Commerce has Hal Schell's Delta map and a new one.
+Hal Schell's Delta map is a great one.

 Check out the weather and tides while planning your trip and before you leave.

-Kayaking and Canoeing is a great way to watch wildlife.
+U.S. Coast Guard Auxiliary Boat US Foundation Kayaking and Canoeing is a great way to watch wildlife

 Study up.
 Remember, you cannot catch the virus from birds directly.
-Birds and other animals carry it and eat thousands of mosquitoes daily which is beneficial to keep the insect population down.
+Birds and other animals carry it.
+Swallows and Flycatchers eat hundreds of mosquitoes daily, and are beneficial to keep the insect population down.
 Wear insect repellant and check the web site www.westnile.ca.gov or call (877)WNV-BIRD for more information.
-Always use gloves if you must touch a bird.
+If you find a dead bird call Vector Control and always use gloves if you must touch a dead bird.

 Lindsay Wildlife Museum & Hospital (925)935-1978 Walnut Creek http://www.wildlife-museum.org